 - for the purposes of its legitimate interests or those of a third party; or

 - on the basis that it is acting in the public interest; or

 If you lodge an objection on the last of these three grounds KWM will simply stop processing your personal data for marketing purposes (and any associated profiling).
 In the other two cases KWM will stop processing the relevant data unless we identify compelling legitimate grounds for the processing which override your rights and interests or else we need to process the data in connection with a legal claim.

-You may exercise or enquire about the above rights by contacting KWM’s data protection team (see section 10 below).
+You may exercise or enquire about the above rights by contacting KWM’s data protection team (see section 10 “How can you contact us?” below).

 10. How can you contact us?

 We hope this privacy notice has been helpful in setting out the way we handle your personal data and your rights to control it.
 This privacy notice sets out most of your rights under relevant laws, but not necessarily every right you have.

 If you have any concerns, requests related to, among others, the exercise of your rights, complaints or questions that haven’t been covered, please contact us by emailing firstname.lastname@example.org.